 Public clouds, on the other hand, are what most end users think of when the word “cloud” is mentioned for these clouds are owned and operated by an outside entity and services are provided on a subscription basis, or sometimes for free.
 Cloud consumers can purchase only the services they need and they can easily increase or decrease their cloud resources by simply purchasing more or less.
 Public cloud services can also be made available very quickly to consumers because the infrastructure is already there.
 This is important for companies that need to rapidly respond to demand.
 In some cases, public cloud services can be provisioned hours or minutes later compared to days or weeks of procurement time in private clouds

 Many public cloud services are designed for a specific use case that may or may not fit your own organizational use case.
-Public cloud providers do this in order to better manage their solution and reduce complexity of upgrades and maintenance.
+Public cloud providers do this in order to better manage their solution and reduce the complexity of upgrades and maintenance.
 Public cloud services can be customized but this tends to increase the cost of the service and reduce service portability or the ability of the cloud consumer to migrate from one cloud provider to another.

-Since public clouds are operated by a third party, consumers of the cloud do not have the same level of visibility into the underlying technology, processes and procedures that go into providing those services.
+Since public clouds are operated by a third party, consumers of the cloud do not have the same level of visibility into the underlying technology, processes, and procedures that go into providing those services.
 This makes it more difficult to ensure that services in the cloud meet organizational compliance requirements.
 This is especially crucial when a data breach occurs and the organization must investigate and notify its customers.
 Public cloud contracts may not specify notification and compliance requirements leading to issues such as lack of timely notification of a data breach, inability to identify breach scope or other required data, and fines and sanctions against the cloud consumer.

 Both of these cloud models are powerful methods for providing organizational technology services but not all companies neatly fit into one of these two categories.
 This has led to the rise of the hybrid cloud.
 The hybrid cloud extends the private cloud to the public cloud.
-This adds the flexibility private clouds lack but still allows the organization to manage the data, processes and controls in the way they do with a purely private cloud.
+This adds the flexibility private clouds lack but still allows the organization to manage the data, processes, and controls in the way they do with a purely private cloud.

 In a hybrid cloud, customizations can be integrated on the private segment while standardized, out-of-the-box, portions of a solution are located on the public segment.
 This allows the organization to tailor the solution to their needs without limiting their ability to move the standardized elements to another cloud vendor or to spread the workload and service availability risk among multiple cloud vendors.